-Select the item to be removed manually from the Action tab on the selected item's drop down menu and click on Create removal order.
+Select the item to be removed manually from the Action tab on the selected item's drop down menu and choose Create removal order.
 Alternatively, click on Begin removal process if you're selecting an item from your Recommended Removal report in your Inventory Performance dashboard.
 If you're removing bulk inventory, a template from the Upload removal order documents page can be requested.

 Click on Liquidations.

 FBA liquidations aren't just an environmentally safe way of removing excess merchandise.
 It's a way for you to cut your losses on overstock and unsold items.
-And it’s a way for you to move forward with your Amazon business, not backwards.
+It's a way for you to move forward with your Amazon business, not backwards